tomxp411/opcode-table-maker/Markdown/X16 Reference - Appendix E - 65C816 Processor.md

 COP #$12       imm           02  2   8-e         ....di.. .
 ```

-COP is another from of interrupt, which uses a unique vector.
-The intent
+COP is similar to BRK, but uses the FFE4 or FFF4 vectors.
+The intent is to COP
-COP is to switch to a Co-Processor, which would be activated by the code at
+is to switch to a Co-Processor, but this can be used for any purpose on the X16
-(FFE4) or (FFF4).
+(including triggering a DMA controller, if that's what you want to do.)

 [top](#instructions-by-opcode)